bankcex/docs/consumer-tutorials/metamask+-ledger-live-tutorial.md

 # Metamask+ Ledger live tutorial

-This tutorial will walk you through the steps needed to connect your Ledger to Metamask and use it to transact on BankCEX after the latest Metamask and Ledger live update.
+This tutorial will walk you through the steps needed to connect your Ledger to Metamask and use it to transact on Bankcoin after the latest Metamask and Ledger live update.

 Ledger live 2.26.1